interpromoSID2020Airbus/g7_images_sociales/README.md

 &nbsp;
 ## 4 `Results`
-You can run `g7_pipeline.ipynb` file to perform all our models on images folders.
+You can run `g7_pipeline.ipynb` file to perform all our models on images directories.
 Before launching the pipeline, set the following parameters:
-* `social_net`: name of the folder (social network);
+* `social_net`: name of the directory (social network);
 * `insta_hashtag`: if social_net is 'INSTAGRAM', specify the hashtag.

-For the moment you have 2 folders for Seatguru and Instagram.
-The latter contains 4 subfolders for the following hashtags: airbus, aircraftinterior, aircraftseat, and boeing.
-You can add new images in any folder and relaunch the pipeline, or create folders for new hashtags and/or social media.
+For the moment you have 2 directories for Seatguru and Instagram.
+The latter contains 4 subdirectories for the following hashtags: airbus, aircraftinterior, aircraftseat, and boeing.
+You can add new images in any directory and relaunch the pipeline, or create directories for new hashtags and/or social media.

 Output: `CSV` files containing predictions (one file per social network / hashtag).
 We provide you:
 * `pred_INSTAGRAM_airbus.csv`;